lfapac-open-source-evangelist/translation/gpl-compliance/comprehensive_gpl_guide/ch1.md

 of copyright freedoms, similar to a maximally-permissive Free Software license.

-^4^[]{#_bookmark13 .anchor}Copyright law in general also governs "public performance" of copyrighted works.
-There is no generally agreed definition for []{#_bookmark14 .anchor}public performance of software and both GPLv2 and GPLv3 do not restrict public performance.

 ^5^Note that this is again an oversimplification; the complexities with this argument are discussed in Section